-Project Update - Coming Soon.
+Project Update - September 7, 2018.
 See Project Updates below.

 To receive project updates via email or text, sign up using the Enewsletter/SMS subscription form on the right.